CSU-CompSci-CS163-4/Lab01VariablesPrinting/README.md

 ```
 variableName now has a reserved spot in the computer's memory.

-NOTE: Within the Java programming language, you must end each line with a semicolon, ;.
+NOTE: Within the Java programming language, you must end each statement with a semicolon, ;.
 Unless you are opening a class or method with curly braces, { & }, which we will go over later.

 Then you must initialize the created variable, variableName, to a value like so:
 ``` java